-If you do not know your user ID, you can obtain your User ID by accessing louisville.edu/userid and using your Social Security number, or the 7-digit employee ID printed on your Cardinal Card.
+If you do not know your ULink user ID, you can obtain it by accessing http://louisville.edu/userid and using your Social Security number or the 7-digit employee ID printed on your Cardinal Card.
 If you have already used your university email account, your ULink user ID will be the same as your email user ID.